OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/ParisSud.md

 --
 ## ODK Use Cases

-For the first time this year, we used a *Jupyter Hub* and the newly developed *Cling C++ kernel* in our 300 student [introductory programming course](http://nicolas.thiery.name/Enseignement/Info111/) at Paris Sud.
-This was the occasion to test those technologies both from a technical and pedagogical point of view.
+Since Fall 2017, we are using a *Jupyter Hub* and the newly developed *Cling C++ kernel* in our 400 student [introductory programming course](http://nicolas.thiery.name/Enseignement/Info111/) at Paris Sud.
+This is the occasion to test those technologies both from a technical and pedagogical point of view.
 We contributed back through many bug reports and feature requests.